- 1 MARKETING MANAGEMENT

 It is the additional packing given to a product to protect it such packing is retained till the consumer wants to start using the product.

 - Transportation Packaging

-Display of information about a product on its container, packaging, or the product itself is known as labelling.
-For several types of consumer and industrial products the type and extend the information that must be impacted by a label is governed by the relevant safety and shipping laws.
+The display of information about a product on its container, packaging, or the product itself is known as labeling.
+For several types of consumer and industrial products, the type and extended information that must be impacted by a label are governed by the relevant safety and shipping laws.